r4d6/Citadel-Wiki/citadel-wiki/main/guides/chem_recipies.md

 # URANIUM

+These reagents are derived from uranium, and are usually used in virology.

 |Name | Reagents | Reaction vars | Description | Chem properties |
 |---|---|---|-----------|---|
 |<a href="#decaying uranium gel"><h5 id="decaying uranium gel">![#67ADBA](https://placehold.it/15/67ADBA/000000?text=+)decaying uranium gel</h5></a> pH: 4 | <ul><li><a href="#Uranium">Uranium</a>: 1u</li><li><a href="#Virus Food">Virus Food</a>: 1u</li></ul> | <ul>   </ul>| A silvery-white metallic chemical element in the actinide series, weakly radioactive. | <ul><li>Metabolism_rate: 0.2u/s</li>   </ul>|